hivejs/heroku-app/README.md

 # A ready-made Hive.js build for Heroku
-This repo contains a normal hive.js installation with the files necessary to deploy to heroku.
+This repo contains a normal [hive.js](http://hivejs.org) installation with the files necessary to deploy to heroku.
 It does not contain any plugins, by default, though.

+## Presets
+ * DB: MySQL
+ * Real-time transport: engine.io
+ * broadcast transport: in-memory
+ * editors: CodeMirror, CKeditor, MethodDraw
+ * plugins: *none*

 ## Set-up
 ```